dannyvankooten/www.dannyvankooten.com/src/content/blog/2021-04-02-solving-advent-of-code-2020-under-1-second.md

 Today was fun!
 A game of cards with recursion.

 Pre-allocating enough memory for at most 50 games gave a slight performance increase.
-The biggest improvement came from not recursing into a sub-game (and all of its descedentants) when the sub-game started with player 1 holding the highest card.
+The biggest improvement came from not recursing into a sub-game (and all of its descendants) when the sub-game started with player 1 holding the highest card.

 Because of the special rule this meant that player 1 would eventually emerge as the winner, so we could declare him winner right away and save on an awful lot of recursion.